encoredev/encore/CONTRIBUTING.md

 GitHub Codespaces.
 Simply open this repository in a new Codespace and your development environment will be set up with everything preconfigured for building the `encore` CLI and running applications with it.

-This also works just as well with [VS Code's Remote Development](https://code.visualstudio.com/docs/remote/remote-overview).
+This also works just as well with [Visual Studio Code's Remote Development](https://code.visualstudio.com/docs/remote/remote-overview).

 ## Building the encore command from source
 To build from source, [build the dashboard](#Building-the-Development-Dashboard) and simply run `go build ./cli/cmd/encore`.

-Running an Encore application requires both the Encore runtime (the `encore.dev` package) as well as a custom-built ([Go runtime](https://github.com/encoredev/go)) to implement Encore's request semantics and automated instrumentation.
+Running an Encore application requires both the Encore runtime (the `encore.dev` package) as well as a custom-built [Go runtime](https://github.com/encoredev/go) to implement Encore's request semantics and automated instrumentation.

 As a result the Encore Daemon must know where these two things exist on the filesystem in order to properly compile the Encore application.